beeva-arturomartinez/beeva-best-practices/devops/git/README.md

 #### Use branches

 ##### git checkout
-It lets users can navigate between the different branches so that updates files in the Working directory.
+Lets users can navigate between the different branches, so that, can update files in the Working directory.

 ``` sh